Building on the Past, Preparing for the Future

 How to Administer a Sex History

 Many psychologists are not well trained in administering a sexual history to patients.
-This workshop will outline and demonstrate how to administer a sex history, and identify the kinds of resistance that may be met by the patient and how to overcome them.
-We will also discuss different points of view about learning about a patient's sex life, such as always administering one or waiting for problems to emerge.
-Attendees will then be broken into groups and role play on one another.
+Taking a thorough sexual history is the foundation of treating sexual issues.
+This workshop will outline and demonstrate how to administer a sex history and identify the kinds of challenges that may be met by the therapist and how to overcome them.
+We will also discuss different points of view about learning about a patient's sex life in both traditional and non- traditional relationships.

 Presenter: Christine M. Allen, PhD